winroger/csv-rdf-mapper/README.md

 ## Features

 - Conversion of `csv` data to `turtle / text` format using `SHACL` for structuring.
-- Example datasets and shape graph provided to demonstrate functionality.
+- Example datasets and shape graph provided to demonstrate functionality in the [Demo](https://winroger.github.io/csv-rdf-mapper/).
 - Written in `Vue.js` with `TypeScript`.

 ## Planned Features

 - Use `SHACL` for validation
-- Extend functionalities how Shapegraphs are imported and used
+- Extend functionalities how Shapegraphs are imported and used, currently only supporting Nodeshapes and properties.

 ## Technologies Used